ooni/probe-cli/docs/OONIProbeLegacyCompatibility.md

 # Command line flags

 `-h, --help` Display help and exit
-Supported: yes
+Supported: ✅
 probe-cli equivalent: `-h, --help`

 `-n, --no-collector` Disable writing to collector
-Supported: no
+Supported: ❌
 Priority: high

 `-N, --no-njson` Disable writing to disk
-Supported: no
+Supported: ❌
 Priority: low

 `-g, --no-geoip` Disable geoip lookup on start.
-Supported: no
+Supported: ❌
 Priority: low

 `-s, --list` List the currently installed ooniprobe nettests
-Supported: no
+Supported: ❌
 Priority: low

 `-w, --web-ui` Start the web UI
-Supported: no
+Supported: ❌
 Priority: wontfix, we have no web UI in probe-cli

 `-z, --initialize` Initialize ooniprobe to begin running it
-Supported: yes
+Supported: ✅
 probe-cli equivalent: `ooniprobe onboard`

 `-o, --reportfile PATH_TO_FILE` Specify the report file name to write to.
-Supported: no
+Supported: ❌
 Priority: medium

 `-i, --testdeck PATH_TO_DECK` Specify as input a test deck: a yaml file containing the tests to run and their arguments.
-Supported: no
+Supported: ❌
 Priority: wontfix, we have no deck support

 `-c, --collector COLLECTOR_ADDRESS` Specify the address of the collector for test results.
 In most cases a user will prefer to specify a bouncer over this.